pietrotedeschi/arid2/README.md

-# $CS-A^2RID$: Anonymous and Verifiable Remote Identification of Commercial Drones
+# $CS-A^2RID$: Anonymous Direct Authentication and Remote Identification of Commercial Drones

 <!-- TABLE OF CONTENTS -->
 <details>